 - Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) Entry Level Professional Program

-We may also use applications to fill graduate positions in our other agencies.
-This includes:
+We may also use applications to fill graduate positions in our other agencies, including Australian Fisheries Management Authority (AFMA).
+This recruitment may also be used for other portfolio agencies.

 Our commitment to diversity